-Apart from the data which is automatically generated by users actually using our website (for example, what kind of computer you are using, how long you spend on our website, and so on), the only data we collect about our users is your names and email addresses.
+Apart from the data which is automatically generated by users actually using our website (for example, what kind of computer you are using, how long you spend on our website, and so on), the only data we collect about our users are your names and email addresses.

 This information is only used to keep in contact with you about our website and its services.

 We don’t collect financial information – for example bank account details – nor any other personal information such as age, sex or ethnicity.

 We don’t share any of the data we hold with a third party, and we don’t foresee ever doing this.
 If at any time in the future we wish to do so, we will ask your permission.

 If a user wishes not to have their data held by us, you simply need to send us an email asking us to delete it, and we will do so.

 If you have any anxieties about the way we use your data, please email us at [email protected] as soon as possible.

 - 1. Summary